 Children and adolescents

-This medicine should not be used in children and adolescents under the age of 18 years as it has not been studied enough in these populations.
+This medicine should not be used in children under the age of 12 years or in adolescent weighing below 50 kg.
 Xerava must not be used in children below 8 years of age because it can cause permanent effects on their teeth such as discolouration.

 Other medicines and Xerava